Determining Financial Need

 What is the CSS Profile®?

-The CSS Profile® for both the current 2023-24 academic year and the upcoming 2024-25 academic year are available now.
+The CSS Profile® for the 2024-25 academic year is available.

 CSS Profile is a registered trademark of College Board.